Electrical Engineering and PEIK Student, Stewart Evan Jones, Receives IEEE National Scholarship

 October 5, 2018

-A workshop on the National Electric Code and NFPA 79 was presented on October 2nd by Keith Waters, Industry Standards Manager at Schneider Electric.
-Presented by PEIK, Schneider Electric, and IEEE, the dual workshop outlined updates to the national electric code for 2017.
-The update process included 4002 public inputs, 1513 public comments, 5 new articles, 19 code making panels.
+A workshop on the National Electric Code and NFPA 79 was presented on October 2nd by Mr. Keith Waters, Industry Standards Manager at Schneider Electric.
+Organized by PEIK, Schneider Electric, and IEEE, the dual workshop outlined updates to the national electric code.
+The recent update process included 4002 public inputs, 1513 public comments, 5 new articles, 19 code making panels.
 The workshop reviewed the changes and allowed for discussion on current activities involving the 2020 NEC.
-The workshop was well attended with more than 30 individuals from various industrial and engineering professions.
+The workshop was well attended with more than 30 specialists from various industrial and engineering professions.
+The instructor, Mr. Keith Waters, holds a BSEE degree from the University of Kentucky and is a licensed Professional Engineer and a Certified Energy Manager.
+He has been with Schneider Electric for 32 years in roles of increasing responsibilities.
+Keith is currently a NEMA representative to NEC Code Making Panel 11 and also serves on PEIK's Industry Advisory Council.

 New E. On Scholarships for PEIK Success